Coder-RD/SQL-Challenge/README.md

 ## 🧠 Concepts Practiced

+- ✅ COUNT()
+- ✅ GROUP BY
-- ✅ INNER JOIN
+- ✅ HAVING
-- ✅ Multiple Table JOINs
+- ✅ JOIN Operations
 - ✅ Subqueries
-- ✅ MIN()
+- ✅ MAX()
-- ✅ WHERE Clause
+- ✅ Counting Challenges
-- ✅ Filtering Non-Evil Wands
+- ✅ Finding Maximum Challenge Count
-- ✅ Matching Age and Power
+- ✅ Identifying Unique Challenge Counts
-- ✅ Finding Minimum Cost
+- ✅ Filtering Grouped Results
 - ✅ ORDER BY
 - ✅ Descending Sorting
+- ✅ Hacker ID Sorting
+- ✅ Aggregate Data Analysis
 - ✅ Relational Data Analysis
-- ✅ Query-Based Filtering
 - ✅ Advanced SQL Problem Solving

 ---

 ## 📖 Problem-Solving Approach

-The **Ollivander's Inventory** challenge focuses on finding the **non-evil wands with the minimum number of coins needed for each combination of wand age and power**.
+The **Challenges** problem focuses on finding the **hacker ID, name, and total number of challenges created by each student**.

-The solution uses the **Wands** and **Wands_Property** tables.
+The solution uses the **Hackers** and **Challenges** tables.

-The tables are connected using the `code` column through a `JOIN` operation.
+The tables are connected using the `hacker_id` column through a `JOIN` operation.

-The condition:

-**`is_evil = 0`**
+The `COUNT()` function is used to calculate the total number of challenges created by each hacker.

+The `GROUP BY` clause groups the results by:

+**`hacker_id` and `name`**

-is used to select only non-evil wands.
+The `HAVING` clause is used to apply the required filtering condition.

-A subquery is then used to find the **minimum coins needed** for wands having the same **age and power**.

-The query matches each wand with the minimum cost found for its corresponding age and power combination.
+Hackers who created the **maximum number of challenges** are included in the result.

+Hackers whose challenge count is **unique** are also included.

+If multiple hackers have the same number of challenges and that count is less than the maximum, those hackers are excluded.

 Finally, the results are sorted using:

-**`ORDER BY power DESC, age DESC`**
+**`ORDER BY total_challenges DESC, hacker_id`**

-This places higher-powered wands first and, for the same power, higher-aged wands first.
+This places hackers with the highest number of challenges first.
+If multiple hackers have the same number of challenges, they are sorted by `hacker_id`.

-This challenge helped strengthen my understanding of **JOINs, subqueries, MIN(), filtering, relational data analysis, and multi-condition sorting**.
+This challenge helped strengthen my understanding of **COUNT(), GROUP BY, HAVING, JOINs, subqueries, MAX(), filtering, and multi-condition sorting**.

 ---

 ## 📂 Files Added

-- 💻 `Ollivander's Inventory.sql`
+- 💻 `Challenges.sql`
-- 📸 `Screenshot 2026-09-12 142045.png`
+- 📸 `Screenshot 2026-09-13 085302.png`

 ---

 ## 🎯 Learning Outcome

-Day 48 improved my understanding of:
+Day 49 improved my understanding of:

-- 🔗 Joining related tables
-- 🧠 Understanding table relationships
+- 🔢 Counting records using COUNT()
+- 📊 Grouping data using GROUP BY
-- 🔍 Filtering records using WHERE
+- 🔍 Filtering grouped results using HAVING
-- 🪄 Working with wand properties
-- 💰 Finding minimum values using MIN()
-- 🧩 Using subqueries for advanced filtering
+- 🧠 Using subqueries for advanced filtering
+- 📈 Finding maximum values using MAX()
+- 🏆 Identifying maximum challenge counts
+- 📌 Identifying unique challenge counts
+- 🔗 Working with related tables
+- 🔢 Performing aggregate calculations
-- 📊 Comparing related records
+- 📊 Analyzing grouped data
-- 📌 Matching records based on multiple conditions
-- 📈 Sorting results using ORDER BY
+- 🔀 Sorting results using ORDER BY
+- 🧩 Solving complex SQL conditions
-- 🗄️ Solving relational database problems
+- 🗄️ Working with relational database data
-- 💻 Writing structured and optimized SQL queries
+- 💻 Writing structured SQL queries

 ---